-Under California employment law, a wrongful termination in violation of public policy occurs when an employer fires an employee for:
+Under California employment law, wrongful termination in violation of public policy occurs when an employer fires an employee for:

 - Refusing to break the law;